aheissenberger/gatsby-starter-netlify-cms/src/content/blog/meet-the-crwd-network.md

 ## The CRWD Network

-As previously stated, the entire CONDA system is based around its participants, and CONDA’s infrastructure is therefore designed to unlock the full potential of the crowd.
+As previously stated, the entire CRWD Network is based around its participants, and CONDA’s infrastructure is therefore designed to unlock the full potential of the crowd.
 Participants drive transaction volume in 6 different ways:

 <br>